 The theory and application of first- and second-order differential equations including both analytical and numerical techniques.
+Prerequisite: MATH 182 with a minimum grade of D.

 MATH 250.
 Introduction to Technical Writing.
 1 Hour.

 An introduction to technical writing in mathematics and the sciences with the markup language LaTeX, which is used to typeset mathematical and scientific papers, especially those with significant symbolic content.